lgauthie/mar-fmnet/README.md

 I'm also assuming you have some experience with classes in python, and object oriented programming in general.

-Lets talk about FM Synthesis
+Lets talk about FM synthesis
 ---------------------------
 ```
 There should be a blurb here talking about what we need to create a trumpet tone